City-of-Helsinki/mlops-template/README.md

 This is a git repository\* template for Python-based open source ML and analytics projects.

+It is developed and maintained by the data and analytics team of the city of Helsinki.
+The template is intented as the basis of ML projects of the city, but free for anyone to use under the Apache-2.0 licence.

 ---
 ** INFO BOX: Git Repository **
 \*A git repository is a folder that contains source code and documentation for a software project.